May 17, 2023

 Eurovision Aims to Unite People Around Music, Yet Antisemitism Rages Online

-As the annual Eurovision Song Contest got underway in Europe, CyberWell detected a surge in online antisemitism alleging Jewish control of the contest and targeting Jewish individuals.
+As the annual Eurovision Song Contest got underway in Europe, CyberWell detected online antisemitic rhetoric alleging Jewish control of the contest and targeting Jewish individuals.

 Photo of a microphone in purple and pink light